-No matter where you stand on the great screen time debate, you probably agree that if your kids are going to be online, it might be nice if they learned something.
+So no matter where you stand on the great screen time debate, if your kids are going to be online, it might be nice if they learned something.
 And if that “something” isn’t fun, they won’t engage.
 Most teachers will tell you that some of our kids’ best learning happens when they don’t even know they’re doing it.

 Whether it’s astronomy or animals, reading or math, there’s something here for every age and almost any interest.